-I was studying, working shifts as a PT, teaching spin, kettlebells, barbell classes, abs you name it, and I was beyond shattered!!
-Out of breath from walking a hundred yards, all energy zapped from me, couldn’t string a sentence together or remember people’s names, with my body (bump and boobs) changing and expanding pretty much from the get-go!
+I was studying, working at a gym as a PT; instructing spin, kettlebells, barbells, circuits, core classes… you name it, and I was beyond shattered!!
+Out of breath from walking a hundred yards, all energy zapped from me… couldn’t string a sentence together or remember people’s names, with my body (bump and boobs) changing and expanding pretty much from the get-go!
 The first trimester hormonal whirlwind in full swing… minus the sickness, I was lucky.
 Going through every emotion you can feel on the daily (hourly!).
 Then at 10 weeks I started bleeding whilst at work and had bad(ish) cramps.
 I knew about spotting in the first trimester and knew it was common, but that gut-wrenching dread and fear of miscarriage instantly kicked-in.
 I had to wait for a hospital appointment the beginning of the following week, bleeding and dread getting progressively worse over that weekend.

 Some miscarriage stats from Tommy’s below: